 Cronin responded that Option 2 is looking at banning the most problematic materials and chemicals of concern that impede recyclability, to “get the worst of the worst out of the market”; it is also based on introducing progressive bans of packaging with poor recyclability.

-She said, “We recognise that this is a blunt instrument, and it lacks the nuance… that can be achieved under an under eco modulated fee [model.
-Having said that, she added, “For progressive bans, we are looking at quite significant periods of time that those bans will be introduced... that could be anywhere from five to 10 years... that work needs to be explored further, and there would need to be modeling done to support that.”
+She said, “We recognise that this is a blunt instrument, and it lacks the nuance… that can be achieved under an under eco modulated fee model.
+Having said that, she added, “For progressive bans, we are looking at quite significant periods of time that those bans will be introduced... that could be anywhere from five to 10 years... that work needs to be explored further, and there would need to be modelling done to support that.”

 She noted under Option 2, you have an approach where you are wanting to take packaging off the market.
-Option 3 is the more nuanced approach, where you're using a financial mechanism to shift behavior and allowing businesses to make changes whilst they understand the implications for their businesses.
+Option 3 is the more nuanced approach, where you're using a financial mechanism to shift behaviour and allowing businesses to make changes whilst they understand the implications for their businesses.

 “We want to work with industry to ensure that the timeframes are appropriate to allow for appropriate investment in innovation as well as research and development and testing to ensure industry is best placed if we were to go down the pathway of banning materials being placed on the market,” Cronin emphasised.